Can a football boot help you with agility? We laced up in the Nemeziz to find out.

 After slipping on the boot, it immediately hit me how tight and narrow the boot was around the mid-foot.
 I have moderately wide feet and my feet were calling out for help from the moment it settled in the Nemeziz.

 I took it real slow to break in to the new boots.
 I spent the first half of my game wearing my uber comfy Nike Premier 2.0 to warm up my feet.
-It helped greatly when I donned the Nemeziz 18.1 in the second half.
+It helped greatly when I switched to the Nemeziz 18.1 in the second half.
 With my feet warmed up, it didn’t feel as suffocating when I put it on though it still remained tight.
 And then it happened…

 I really started liking the Nemeziz.
 The tight fit didn’t feel so restrictive any more.
 Running around in them wasn’t painful and it did feel quite responsive when I had to make quick cuts and sprints.
 Lockdown was never an issue and adidas has managed to finally achieve what it intended to do with this element of the boot.
 It holds the feet in place even more so than the impressive X18.1.
 While I wouldn’t recommend removing the laces, the way this boot is constructed does seem like it could operate just as well if you removed them.